Important Global Message

 - If located within any city or municipality, a municipal Occupational License and/or a Certificate of Use (CU) from the city is generally required prior to accepting an application for operating permit.

 - In unincorporated areas of the county, a valid Certificate of Use, or approved CU application must be submitted.

-- Additionally, prior to opening your facility we recommend that you determine if your facility is located within a Wellfield Protection Area as identified in Chapter 24-43 of the Miami Dade County Code.
+- Additionally, prior to opening your facility we recommend that you determine if your facility is located within a Wellfield Protection Area as identified in Chapter 24-43 of the Miami-Dade County Code.

+Also, attempt to determine if current zoning code permits operation of your type of facility.
 There are restrictions as to what type of facilities are allowed in these areas.

-In order to apply for the Industrial Facilities (IW5) operating permit (once all the above certificates and licenses are acquired) bring
+In order to apply for the Industrial Facilities (IW5) operating permit (once all the above certificates and licenses are acquired) bring:

 - a copy of your water and sewer bill,